wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

 ##### 12 Appeal on question of law

-*   (1) Where any party to an objection under [section 9][16] is dissatisfied with the decision of a District Court on that objection as being erroneous in point of law, that party may appeal to the High Court by way of case stated for the opinion of that court on the question of law only.
+*   (1) Where any party to an objection under [section 9][16] is dissatisfied with the decision of a District Court on that objection as being erroneous in point of law, that party may appeal to the High Court on the question of law only.

     (2) Subject to subsection (3), every appeal under this section shall be heard and determined in accordance with rules of court.

-    (3) The provisions of [Part 4][462] of the Summary Proceedings Act 1957 (including the other provisions of that Act that are applied in that Part), so far as they relate to appeals by way of case stated on questions of law only, shall apply, so far as they are applicable and with all necessary modifications, to every appeal under this section.
+    (3) [Subpart 8][462] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.

-    (4) Subject to [section 13][20], where a notice of appeal is filed pursuant to this section, the notice or requirement to which the notice of appeal relates shall be suspended until the appeal has been determined, or until a District Court Judge certifies that the appeal has not been prosecuted, or the Registrar of the High Court has certified that the appeal has been dismissed for non-prosecution, whichever occurs first.
+    (4) Subject to [section 13][20], where a notice of appeal is filed pursuant to this section, the notice or requirement to which the notice of appeal relates shall be suspended until the appeal has been determined or abandoned.

+    Section 12(1): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 12(3): replaced, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 12(4): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Secretary may require immediate compliance

 *   (1) Notwithstanding [sections 10][17] and [12(4)][19], where a notice of objection is lodged under [section 9][16] by any person in respect of any notice or requirement, the Secretary may advise the objector that the Secretary considers the situation to be one involving immediate danger to life or property, and on being so advised the objector shall immediately take active steps to comply with that notice or requirement.

-    (2) Every person commits an offence who fails to comply immediately with any notice or requirement to which subsection (1) applies, and every such person shall be liable on summary conviction to a fine not exceeding $1,000 for every day or part of a day that such failure continues.
+    (2) Every person commits an offence who fails to comply immediately with any notice or requirement to which subsection (1) applies, and every such person shall be liable on conviction to a fine not exceeding $1,000 for every day or part of a day that such failure continues.

     (3) Without limiting the liability of any person to be convicted of an offence against subsection (2), both the High Court and any District Court shall each have jurisdiction to restrain any contravention or threatened contravention of subsection (1) by injunction on the application of the Secretary, and to make such order in the matter as to costs and otherwise as it thinks fit.

     (4) No person shall be precluded by any contract or agreement from doing or refraining from doing any such acts as may be necessary to comply with the provisions of this section, or be liable under any contract or agreement to any penalty or forfeiture for doing or refraining from doing any such act.

     Compare: 1982 No 27 s 11(8)--(11)

+    Section 13(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Appeal against decision on application for injunction

 *   (1) A party to proceedings in a District Court on an application under [section 13(3)][20] may appeal to the High Court against any decision of the District Court.

-    (1A) The [High Court Rules][463] and [sections 74 to 78][464] of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under [section 72][465] of that Act.
+    (1A) The [High Court Rules][464] and [sections 74 to 78][465] of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under [section 72][466] of that Act.

-    (2) On the _ex parte_ application of the appellant, the District Court may order that the appellant must not be required under [section 74(1)][464] of the District Courts Act 1947 to give the Registrar of the High Court security for costs.
+    (2) On the _ex parte_ application of the appellant, the District Court may order that the appellant must not be required under [section 74(1)][465] of the District Courts Act 1947 to give the Registrar of the High Court security for costs.

     (2A) Subsection (2) overrides subsection (1A).